als10/htn2022-project/README.md

-# htn2022-project
-Project for Hack The North 2022!
+# Hack The North 2022 Project